Contact us to arrange an appointment to discuss the treatment options available for melasma.

 Your melasma treatment needs to be undertaken with the utmost care.
 Any off manoeuvre and your melasma treatment can be derailed.

-Hiding melasma may – at times – be your only salvation.
-We have a few excellent solutions to hiding your melasma patches if they bother you.
+Hiding melasma may, for some people my be the only option.
+We have a few solutions to hiding your melasma patches if they bother you.

 Sunscreen is your new best friend, so use it generously and religiously, even if you think you will be inside all day.
 Don’t forget that some clothing is more porous than you might think, so use densely woven threads that actually block all sun.
 Preventing an outbreak or preventing an outbreak from worsening is your first port of call in managing melasma.